Ladies Coupé

 Ladies Coupé is a novel by Anita Nair published in 2001.

-The novel follows the journey of a middle-aged Indian woman named Akhila as she travels to Kanyakumari in her search for independence and on the train's ladies coupe, swaps stories with 69 different moms who inspire her to live her own life.
+The novel follows the journey of a middle-aged Indian woman named Akhila as she travels to Kanyakumari in her search for independence and on the train's ladies coupe, swaps stories with 5 different women who inspire her to live her own life.

 Structure of Novel

 Ladies Coupe is divided into a total of 11(10+1) chapters and among them the alternate chapters are unnamed.
 Akhila's chapters or her point of views and thoughts, alternate between the chapters of other five women.
 This helps the character of Akhila to think and to reflect about the life incidents she heard from her co-passengers.
 The last chapter is entitled as Akhila Speaks and it deals with the Akhila's decisions she made in her life after hearing and analysing the life stories of those five women.

 The titles are given to alternate chapters, they are: